acousineau/treehouse/css_layout_techniques/notes.md

 There is also an issue when the viewport size in narrower - to rectify give header a whitespace value NOWRAP...
 However... this causes the elements to extend beyond their container

+### Inline-Block Formatting

+Allows to add width, top/bottom margin, and on smaller viewports items collapse naturally

+But... there is still that white-space issue.

+There is also an issue with the height of elements.
+Height of header increased - the reason is the logo is contained in an H1 Element - headings by default have a top and bottom margin that NORMALIZE does NOT reset.